Elenderiel/BuzzWordAnalyzer/README.md

 # BuzzWordAnalyzer

-A fun little script, that analyses and visualizes the word usage of a website
+A fun little project, that analyses and visualizes the word usage of a website

 ## Settings